vinceimbat/vinceimbat/content/thoughts/jack gilbert.md

 Author of [[literature/refusing heaven by jack gilbert|Refusing Heaven]].

 Reading Jack Gilbert's poems is giving me permission to write the way I write.
 I do not have to totally get out of who I have been as a poet.
 I just have to trust who I am.
-The way [[thoughts/rem tanauan|Rem Tanauan]] and [[thoughts/rofel brion|Rofel Brion]] trusts themselves.
+The way [[thoughts/rem tanauan|Rem Tanauan]] and [[rofel brion|Rofel Brion]] trusts themselves.

 There is some semblance between Gilbert and Rofel.
 I can understand both.
 But Gilbert is also experimental and playful in some of his poems.
 In the poems that make sense, he delivers them like a photograph of moments.
 But what makes him distinct from everyone I read is his choice of moments.
 They are very existential.